AsclepiusInformatica/breaking-news/Breaking-News-research/breaking-news-references.md

 > You'd think the ad industry would be at the forefront of user experience, and that making gorgeous, high performance, highly engaging ads would boost conversion and ultimately income for everyone.
 Unfortunately, it seems like whatever math they're running shows bad ads perform well enough that making great ads isn't worth the extra effort…

 > Even though it's an industry-wide problem, ultimately it's our site and our network, and responsibility for improving the experience falls entirely on us.
---nd-what-were-doing-about-it

 <https://medium.com/@robleathern/the-mobile-video-ad-lie-938a6de51367#.pplm5xgkz>
 The Mobile Video Ad Lie